-As implied in Regreening Africa's Theory of Change, conducive policies and institutions are critical for scaling up land restoration efforts.
-Barriers for adoption and scaling up are often nested within policy and institutional frameworks.
-These range from national and sub-national policies to local by-laws in key areas such as land tenure, tree tenure and grazing land management.
-They also include social and cultural norms around access and use of trees and tree products or communal forest areas.
+Regreening Africa As implied in Regreening Africa's Theory of Change, conducive policies and institutions are critical for scaling up land restoration efforts.
+Barriers for adoption and scaling up are often nested within policy is seeking to shape the policy and and institutional frameworks.
+These range from national and sub-national policies to local by-laws institutional in key areas such as land tenure, tree tenure and grazing land management.
+They also include social and cultural norms around access and use of trees and tree products or communal forest areas. environment to accelerate the scaling up of